Commandcracker/ubuntu-ffmpeg/README.md

-# alpine-ffmpeg
+# ubuntu-ffmpeg

-FFmpeg docker image for Alpine Linux
+FFmpeg docker image for Ubuntu

 This image is based on <https://github.com/jrottenberg/ffmpeg>